WICG/bfcache-not-restored-reason/NotRestoredReason.md

 In case of a) and b), we can mask the specific information and just say “Extensions blocked BFCache”.

 In case of c), too, we could say “Extensions blocked BFCache”, instead of a new feature that the page started to use.
 For example, if an extension modified the page to use IndexedDB and that blocked BFCache, we would not report “Indexed DB usage” but only say “Extensions blocked BFCache”.

+If exposing ① Extensions' presence is not okay to expose at all, we can mask all a) b) c) as "Internal error".
+There are non-extension related reasons that could go into this category, so this will not necessarily expose exnesions' presence.

 ## Detailed design discussion